How To Get Started With Open Source Project Contribution

-To create an open source project you will want to create a environment where people can share their challenges and do discussions, well that is made possible by the following tools:
+To create an open-source project you will want to create an environment where people can share their challenges and do discussions, well that is made possible by the following tools:

 - Issue Tracker - This is where people discuss issues related to the project

 - Pull Request - This is where people review changes in progress

 - Synchronous Chat Channel - This specifically meant for people to their ideas and do conversation (eg: Slack, IRC)